Jjman739/STAB/README.md

 ## Plans

 I've planned out the general route of the game's story.
-It will consist of "missions" containing two levels each, except for the tutorial (which will only have one) and the final mission (which may have three, we'll see.)

-After the tutorial is completed, four "branch missions" will open, one for each branch of S.T.A.B.
-(Structures, Tools, Automation, and Biochem.)
-These can be completed in any order.
-Currently, the T-class mission is underway.
-Once those are done, there will be a sequence of two additional missions to wrap up the story.
-These missions will tie in story elements from the branch missions and have a fixed order.
+It will consist of a number of "missions" typically containing two levels each.
+There will be one tutorial/introduction mission, followed by one mission for each branch of S.T.A.B.
+(Structures, Tools, Automation, and Biochem,) and then two additional missions to wrap up the story.
+Spoilers about unreleased plot are available upon request.

-Each level will have four optional objectives for bonus points, again one for each branch.
-Each level should come with 1-3 "new" upgrades (that is, not having appeared in any prior levels that the player must have completed to get there.)
-At least one of these should be created for that level, while others may be reused from levels in non-prerequisite missions.
+Each level will have four optional objectives, again one for each branch.
+Each level should come with 1-3 new upgrades.
+In addition, each upgrade will have a challenge level.

-Eventually, I plan to add a skill tree (using credits earned from score) and a dynamic difficulty system so that you can complete the branch missions in any order and still have appropriate balancing.

 For the time being, I would like to release a build each time a new level is complete.
 If the team expands, I'll consider including multiple new levels per build.

+For more details, see the issues tab, or ask me about the roadmap.
+This README is not often updated, so I'm leaving many details out to avoid leaving outdated information up.

 At the current rate, I am aware that this game will take years to complete.
 That's fine by me, because this is work I enjoy, and the more progress I make, the cooler the game will become, which will motivate me further and possibly inspire others to join in.
 This is a personal project with no deadline, but I will re-evaluate scope if circumstances require it.